What are Long Term Liabilities

 The above-mentioned examples will be described in brief in the following lines

-can raise money in the form of issuing of shares or through issuing of debt which needs repayment along with interest.
+Is able to raise money in the form of issuing of shares or through issuing of debt which needs repayment along with interest.
 Bonds payable are debt instruments that are obligations for the company and which need to be repaid at a later date.

 Leases payable is about the current value of lease payments that should be made by the company in future for using the asset.
-This is recognised only on the condition that the lease is recognised as finance lease.
+This is recognised only on the condition that the lease is recognised as a finance lease.

 Loans are obtained from banks or any other company.
 The rate of interest in loans can vary from fixed or variable which the company that has borrowed needs to pay over the complete term of the loan.
 The loan principal is a loan amount that is repaid either at the end or over the total period of the loan.